kayleorantes/MITdormcraft-frontend/README.md

 A social platform where MIT students share and discover dorm room design inspiration.

+## 🔒 Privacy-Focused Design

+MIT DormCraft is built with **privacy and anonymity** at its core:

+- **Anonymous Interactions**: All users remain completely anonymous to each other
+- **No Direct Messaging**: There is no direct user-to-user interaction or messaging
+- **Private Engagement**: You can freely like and comment on posts without revealing your identity
+- **Safe Community**: Share your dorm room designs and engage with the community in a secure, private environment

+Users can view and interact with content anonymously, ensuring a comfortable space to share ideas without concerns about personal privacy.

+---

 ## 🌐 Live Deployment

 - **Frontend:** Coming soon (deploy to Render)